 You could ask your employer to allow you take annual leave.
 It is often up to your employer when you can take it, but there is an obligation on an employer to recognise the need for the employee ‘to reconcile work and any family responsibilities’ when deciding on leave.
 This means that they have to take your family responsibilities into consideration.
 If you work full time you are entitled to a minimum of four weeks paid annual leave per year, but you may have additional entitlements in your contract and may have carried over unused annual leave from previous years that you can use now.

-Employees earn annual leave over the time they have worked so by the end of March you will have built up (and should be able to take) at least one week of your annual leave for 2020.
 Your employer may also let you take “future” annual leave now.
 Your employer may make you take annual leave during this period.
 Normally, they should speak with employees one month prior to wanting this.
-However, in the current circumstances if you don’t want to take your annual leave your employer may give you the option of taking unpaid leave instead of paid annual leave.
+However, in the current circumstances if you don’t want to take your annual leave ,your employer may give you the option of taking unpaid leave instead of paid annual leave.
 You may cancel the leave if you are sick and go on sick leave instead.

 Your employer may, if they choose to, allow you take general unpaid leave if you do not want to take paid annual leave to cover your absence.